An easy formula: 5 reasons your business should try Google Sheets

 We built security features across G Suite to help you manage your most sensitive business information.
 Sheets is no exception.

 Clicking “Share” in the upper righthand corner of your Sheet determines access settings for individual team members, so you stay in control of who can view, edit or comment on your documents.
 Additional IRM (Information Rights Management) controls allow you to easily disable options to download, copy or print spreadsheets, and you can set expiration dates if you need to suspend access to confidential information.
-Admins also have the power to restrict file sharing within an organization or to whitelist domains.
+Admins also have the power to restrict file sharing within an organization or to allowlist domains.

 4. You can work the way you’re used to working.